wp-plugins/sp-faq/readme.txt

 A quick, easy way to add an responsive FAQs page.

 == Description ==
+Many CMS site needs a FAQs section.
+SP faqs plugin  allows you add, manage and display faq on your wordpress website.

 This faqs plugin add a FAQs page in your wordpress website.